sipsorcery-org/sipsorcery/examples/WebRTCExamples/WebRTCMaxHeadroom/README.md

 ## Everything in-process (the default)

-The app runs its whole AI stack **inside the one .NET process** — speech-to-text (Whisper.net), text-to-speech (sherpa-onnx), the LLM (LLamaSharp) and the photoreal Wav2Lip avatar (onnxruntime + SkiaSharp).
+The app runs its whole AI stack **inside the one .NET process** — speech-to-text (sherpa-onnx running Parakeet), text-to-speech (sherpa-onnx running Piper voices), the LLM (LLamaSharp) and the photoreal Wav2Lip avatar (onnxruntime + SkiaSharp).
 There is nothing to install beyond the .NET
 SDK: every dependency is a NuGet package, and the models are plain files.
 Each engine looks in a conventional folder and activates automatically when its files are present, so after the one-time downloads below **no environment variables are needed** — just